Outreach

-Next-Gen Bio Network Workshop (coordinated by Jennifer Eklund, PhD and Claudia Ludwig, MEd)
+Next-Gen Bio Learning Network Workshop (coordinated by Jennifer Eklund, PhD and Claudia Ludwig, MEd)

 – The criticality of collaboration, generosity, and trust in science.